 Stand your ground but read the room – the language you’d use to assert yourself with a loved one is not the same as what you’d use with a coworker or a stranger.
 When the time calls for you to assert yourself, be sure to mind your delivery.
 Standing up for yourself at work is a good thing, but losing your job because you got salty with your boss is not.
 Sometimes, all the situation needs is a well-timed “no” or for you to come through with the receipts when someone tries to throw you under the bus.

 Don’t be afraid to say no – We live in a world of yes: “yes I can do it.”
 “Yes, I’d love to.”
 “Yes, I will.”
-But don’t.
 Sometimes, no is the hardest thing to say.
 We’ve been so conditioned to acquiesce that even a two-letter word is difficult.
-But, often it’s necessary to preserve your well-being.
-If your coworker asks you to handle a project because they don’t want to do it, say no. If your friends invite you out but you’d rather stay in, say no. If your sister asks if she can not wear makeup on your wedding day because she doesn’t like the way it feels, just say no.
+But, saying “no” is necessary to preserve your well-being.
+If your coworker asks you to handle a project because they don’t want to do it, say no. If your friends invite you out but you’d rather stay in, say no. If your sister asks if she can skip wearing makeup on your wedding day because she doesn’t like the way it feels, just say no.

 Don’t apologize if it’s not needed – As women, we spend so much time apologizing in situations where it’s not needed.
 Don’t apologize when asking for a raise.
 You don’t have to say “I’m sorry but I really need the money to pay my student loans.”
 You’re not sorry, you deserve it!
 Saying “I’m sorry” takes time away from what you should be saying.
-According to Sloane Crosley in the article Why Women Apologize and Why We Should Stop, an apology “sound[s] like tiny acts of revolt, expressions of frustration or anger at having to ask for what should be automatic.
+As journalist Sloane Crosley writes, an apology “sound[s] like tiny acts of revolt, expressions of frustration or anger at having to ask for what should be automatic.
 They are employed when a situation is so clearly not our fault that we think the apology will serve as a prompt for the person who should be apologizing.”
 When you feel yourself about to apologize, ask yourself if you’re apologizing for something you’ve done or for asking for something you want.